Questions and answers concerning health and welfare

 Discounts can be obtained from providers of these types of goods and services:

-- transport companies: express buses and train (NSB and Airport Express)
+- transport companies: express buses and train (VY and Airport Express)

 - fitness centres and gyms, outdoor activities (e.g. skiing resorts)

 - local business community (hairdressers, beauty shops, sports equipment shops, etc.)

 - newspaper and magazine subscriptions